-Figure 7 is similar to Figure 6 but in this case a probe measuring the poloidal field in a location where the perturbation is expected to have a short wavelength is considered (BPT3).
+Figure 7 is similar to Fig. 6, but in this case a probe measuring the poloidal field in a location where the perturbation is expected to have a short wavelength is considered (BPT3).
 The figure shows results similar to those for BRT1.
-Summarizing, different sizes in the poloidal direction of the probes have been compared, both for poloidal and radial probes.
-The results suggest that the ideal length of the probes to detect perturbations with $n \le 6$ is between 10 cm and 30 cm, where the smaller lengths enable more precise identification of the poloidal structure while the larger lengths will have a larger signal.
+Summarizing, these results suggest that the ideal length of the probes to detect perturbations with $n \le 6$ is between 10 cm and 30 cm, where the smaller lengths enable more precise identification of the poloidal structure, while the larger lengths will have a larger signal.
+An extra note is that among the limitations neglected there is also the distance between the arrays.
+For example, the two topmost arrays are about 25 cm apart so that 30 cm long probes in both the arrays are not desirable for good spatial resolution.

-Figure 7: Similar to Figure 6 but for a probe in the BPT3 array.
+FIG. 7.
+Similar to Fig. 6 but for a probe in the BPT3 array.